Owl-Boy/Perspective-Games-Presentation/persp.typ

 )
 $

-There is also the logic $"ATL"$ (similarly perspective-$"ATL"$), which simplifies $"ATL"^*$ by forcing all path operators to be preceeded by path quantifiers. eg $chevron.l.double 1 chevron.r.double circle circle p$ is not allowed.
+There is also the logic $"ATL"$ (similarly perspective-$"ATL"$), which simplifies $"ATL"^*$ by forcing all path operators to be preceded by path quantifiers. eg $chevron.l.double 1 chevron.r.double circle circle p$ is not allowed.

 == Model Checking

 Model Checking is the problem of verifying if a given model $M$ satisfies a given formula $phi$.

 #rule[
-The model checking problem for $"perspective-ATL"^*$ is $"2-EXPTIME-complete"$.
-The model checking problem for $"perspective-ATL"$ is $"PTIME-complete"$.
+The model checking problem for $"Perspective-ATL"^*$ is $"2-EXPTIME-complete"$.
+The model checking problem for $"Perspective-ATL"$ is $"PTIME-complete"$.
 ]

 = Conclusion

-== Probabalistic Setting

 == Structural Winning Condition